MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/hardware-request-and-management/use.md

     1. Submitted By
     1. Amount
     1. Additional details – input as free text from request
-    1. Items – list includes product description, quantity and price
+    1. Items – list includes product description, quantity, and price
     1. Attachments – documents relevant to review
     1. Status flow – shows timing of action from requestor to approver
     1. Comments – allows approver to explain decision